 - It’s difficult to see from here.
 (The possessive case of the pronoun it is its; DO NOT use an apostrophe, e.g.: We couldn’t find its nest.)

-To avoid confusion, always use a serial comma, the comma that precedes the conjunction before the final item in a list of three or more.
+To avoid confusion and maintain consistency of approach, always use a serial comma, the comma that precedes the conjunction before the final item in a list of three or more.

-A comma should not precede Jr. or Sr. or numerals in a surname:
+A comma should not precede Jr., Sr., or numerals in a surname:

 - John F. Kennedy Jr.